getyoti/yoti-wordpress/yoti/readme.txt

 == Changelog ==

-Here you found the changes in each version.
+Here you can find the changes for each version:

     Version     Date            Changes

-    1.1.2       2017/01/08      Remove Yoti plugin config data when the plugin is uninstalled and removed from wordpress.
+    1.1.2       2017/01/08      Remove Yoti plugin config data when the plugin is uninstalled and removed from Wordpress.
+                                Rename Yoti plugin from `Yoti Connect` to Yoti.
+                                Change Yoti generic user ID from yoti-connect-x to YotiUser-x, e.g YotiUser-1.

-    1.1.1       2017/20/07      Fix a bug that was occurring when a user decides not to link their account to Yoti During the login process.
+    1.1.1       2017/20/07      Fix a bug that was occurring when a user decides not to link their account to Yoti during the login process.

-    1.1.0       2017/20/07      Remove php module mcrypt dependency from wordpress plugin
+    1.1.0       2017/20/07      Remove PHP module mcrypt dependency from Wordpress plugin

     1.0.9       2017/19/05      Add plugin documentation.